CSteigueber/coding-test-for-Teamleader/README.md

 ## Problems?

-Feel free to contact us if something is not clear.
+Feel free to contact us if something is not clear.   -> Same ;)